NasKar2/freenas-iocage-sepapps/README.md

 TORRENTS_LOCATION="torrents"
 ```

-Likewise create config files for the other apps - radarr-config, lidarr-config, sabnzbd-config and replace JAIL_IP, JAIL_NAME, and JAIL_DATA with the name of the application.
+Likewise create config files for the other apps - radarr-config, lidarr-config, sabnzbd-config, tautulli-config and replace JAIL_IP, JAIL_NAME, and JAIL_DATA with the name of the application.
 For example see below for radarr.

 ```
 JAIL_IP="192.168.5.52"